Fairvale High School: Campus

 The Canley Vale Tutorial Centre, which serves students who have had difficulty completing their education in a mainstream school, is an annex to the school; however, it is not on the same site, but is near the close by Canley Vale Public School.

-Curriculum

-In addition to traditional core subjects, Fairvale students may study Music, Dance (to year 12), Drama, PE.
-Visual Arts, Spanish & French languages to HSC, Mandarin in Year 8, commerce and business studies.
-Vocational education courses are available in hospitality, tourism, business services, retail, ICT, and construction.
+New facilities were opened in 2022 under a New South Wales Government program that aimed to provide schools with new and upgraded facilities.
+Block K provided 30 additional teaching spaces with specialised classrooms for Science and Cooking classes.
+Block J acts as a multipurpose school hall, it is used for school events such as concerts and talent shows.
+It can also be used as an indoor Basketball/Netball court.

 Extracurricular activities

 Student activities and groups include The Duke of Edinburgh's Award, LEOs Club, Personal Development/Health/Physical Education, Rotary, String Ensemble, Vocal group, Junior and Senior Dance ensembles, Various Rock Bands and Student Representative Council.